+Nowhere has this been more prominent than in the US.
 In early July, President Biden signed into law the Accelerating Deployment of Versatile, Advanced Nuclear for Clean Energy (Advance) Act that aims to reinvigorate the country's nuclear industry.
-The Advance Act seeks to address what is regarded as an arduous permitting process - often cited as a key hurdle to get nuclear projects up and running - by simplifying the Nuclear Regulatory Commission's (NRC's) approval process and lowering fees that companies must pay in the review process.
+The Advance Act seeks to address the arduous permitting process - a key hurdle to get nuclear projects up and running - by simplifying the Nuclear Regulatory Commission's (NRC's) approval process and lowering fees that companies must pay in the review process.